yingweiwo

 Additional Infomation

-2,2'-dihydroxy-4-methoxybenzophenone is a yellow powder.
+2,2'-Dihydroxy-4-methoxybenzophenone is a yellow powder.
 (NTP, 1992)

-Indicated for use as an active sunscreen agent.
+Suitable as an active sunscreen agent.

 Mechanism of Action

-Therapeutic Uses
+Therapeutic Use

-Drug Warnings
+Medication Warnings

-Because the absorptive characteristics of skin of children younger than 6 months of age may differ from those of adults and because the immaturity of metabolic and excretory pathways of these children may limit their ability to eliminate any percutaneously absorbed sunscreen agent, sunscreen products should be used in children younger than 6 months of age only as directed by a clinician.
-It is possible that the characteristics of geriatric skin also differ from those of skin in younger adults, but these characteristics and the need for special considerations regarding use of sunscreen preparations in this age group are poorly understood. /Sunscreens/
+Because the skin absorption characteristics of infants under 6 months of age may differ from those of adults, and their metabolic and excretory pathways are not yet mature, which may limit their ability to clear transdermal sunscreens, sunscreen products should only be used on infants under the guidance of a clinician.
+The skin characteristics of older adults may also differ from those of younger adults, but these characteristics and the special considerations for using sunscreens in this age group are not fully understood. /Sunscreen/

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.